rgmarquez/location-server/README.md

 # location-server
-Old old project for experimenting with C# REST servers and a front-end.
+Old (VERY old) project for experimenting with C# REST servers and a front-end.